sbgass/Machine_Learning_Demos/README.md

 This repo contains the following algorithms:
 (a) perceptron classifier
 (b) single layer neural network with sigmoid activation and cross entropy loss trained with stochastic back propagation.
+(c) logistic regression with sigmoid activation and sum of squarees loss trained with stochastic gradient descent